OctoNezd/oldlander/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Reddit page where bug can be easily reproduced**

+If applicable, add reddit link here where you can easily reproduce bug.

 **Additional context**
 Add any other context about the problem here.